 Jason Reblando completed a BA in sociology from Boston College (1995) and an MFA in photography at Columbia College Chicago (2010).
 He has taught photography at Illinois State University, Columbia College Chicago, DePaul University, and in the After School Matters educational outreach program in Chicago.
 Reblando has also worked for Chicago Public Radio as a radio journalist, producer, and photographer.
 His photographs have been featured in many publications, including Chicago Tribune, Camera Austria, Slate, PDNedu and The New York Times photojournalism blog, Lens.
 His work is held in the collections of the Philadelphia Museum of Art and the Milwaukee Art Museum, among others.
 Reblando has exhibited nationally, including at Photographic Resource Center, Boston University; Hyde Park Art Center, Chicago; Mpls Photo Center, Minneapolis; Philadelphia Museum of Art; Singapore International Photography Festival; Houston Center for Photography; and Minnesota Center for Photography.
 His monograph New Deal Utopias was published in 2017 by Kehrer Verlag.

-In another series commissioned by the University of Chicago’s Oriental Institute, Our Works: Modern Jobs— Ancient Origins (2013), explores how aspects of the culture and accomplishments of the ancient Middle East can be found in contemporary life.
+In this series commissioned by the University of Chicago’s Oriental Institute, titled Our Works: Modern Jobs— Ancient Origins (2013), Jason Reblando explores how aspects of the culture and accomplishments of the ancient Middle East can be found in contemporary life.
 Reblando creates formal tintype portraits of Chicago worker professionals next to artifacts from the Institute’s permanent collection, including both practical tools and ornamental figurines that relate to their current professions.
-In considering the origins of his own profession, Reblando uses the tintype process, developed in the mid-19th century with a distinctive sepia tone and patinaed surface, serving as an acknowledgement of the early history of photography.
+In considering the origins of his own profession, he uses the tintype process, developed in the mid-19th century with a distinctive sepia tone and patinaed surface, serving as an acknowledgement of the early history of photography.